bitextor/bitextor/docs/README.md

 ```
 * `temp`: temporary directory where some files that will be only needed for a single job will be stored; if it is not defined it is set to the same directory as `transientDir`
 * `maxSizeWARC`: when a website is crawled, all the documents downloaded are stored into a WARC file; this option allows to specify the maximum size of a WARC file, so when it is reached the WARC file is split into *n* files containing, as much, the maximum value set.
 This allows to run pre-processing in parallel for each of the WARC files obtained.
 Smaller values of this option implies a higher number of WARC files that can be pre-processed in parallel which, depending on the resources available, may result in a faster running of Bitextor
 * `giawarc`: this options allows preprocessing WARC files using a program written in Go.
-To use this option, Go has to be installed.
-The latest version can be installed from [here](http://golang.org/dl) or using snap: `sudo snap install go`.
-Furthermore, the Go preprocessor itself has to be installed: `go get github.com/paracrawl/giawarc/...`.
-This command will build and place the necesary programs in `${HOME}/go/bin`.
+If disabled, default preprocessor implemented in this repository will be used.
 * `boilerpipeCleaning`: option that enables the use of the tool [boilerpipe](https://boilerpipe-web.appspot.com/) to remove boilerplates from HTML documents; by default this is disabled.
 NOTE: this option does not do anything with `giawarc: true`.
 * `parser`: option that selects HTML parsing library for text extraction; Options are ['alcazar'](https://github.com/saintamh/alcazar/), ['bs4'](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) and ['modest'](https://github.com/rushter/selectolax) (default).
 NOTE: does not do anything `giawarc: true`
 * `LANG1MorphologicalAnalyser` and `LANG2MorphologicalAnalyser`: path to the Apertium's morphological analyser for `lang1` and `lang2`.
 If specified, this analyser will be used for dictionary-based document alignment, as well as hunalign segment alignment